abhilashmendhe/Solidity-Projects/foundry-defi-stablecoin/README.md

     1. wETH (ERC20 version of ETH)
     2. wBTC (ERC20 version of BTC)

+ - Calculated health factor function
+ - Set health factor if debt is 0
+ - Added a bunch of view function

+ 1. What are our invariants/properties?

 <!-- # Layout of contract -->
 <!-- // Layout of Contract:
 // version